GustavBrock/VBA.Compress/README.md

 [Handle cabinet files and folders with VBA the Windows Explorer way][ee cab files]

+[Handle Archive Files and Folders With VBA the Windows Explorer Way][ee tar files]

 <hr>

 *If you wish to support my work or need extended support or advice, feel free to:*